 While I had penned the odd article for industry publications, I was very keen to write more, on a broader range of subjects, and for a wider audience.
 The BCJ course in freelance journalism has helped me enormously to achieve that goal.
 In terms of technical writing skills, the course notes provide a solid theoretical base, which is then applied in a diverse range of tutorials that take you outside of your writing comfort zone.

-Feedback from highly experienced journalist, was robust and very practical, and zeroed in on areas I could improve on.
+Feedback from a highly experienced journalist, was robust and very practical, and zeroed in on areas I could improve on.
 I still refer back to it regularly.
 But equally important is what the course offers on the practical side of freelance journalism - how to come up with article ideas, which publications to target, who to pitch to, and how to pitch.
 That was incredibly useful for me, having little knowledge of the media industry.

 Since completing the course, I have mostly stuck to my niche - business, finance and investment feature articles.
 Combining my industry expertise with a more solid foundation in journalism has definitely given me a foot-up and I now write regularly for a number of publications in this area.